NethServer/docs/administrator-manual/en/webtop5.rst

 .. image:: _static/webtop_cockpit_panel_jitsi.png

-By clicking on the "Save" button, the new configuration will be applied and WebTop restarted.
+By clicking on the :guilabel:`Save` button, the new configuration will be applied and WebTop restarted.

 By default, the videoconferencing service is disabled for all users.
 To enable it, for all users it is necessary to add a specific authorization from the administration panel: